skeeto/skeeto.github.com/_posts/2024-02-05-An-improved-chkstk-function-on-Windows.markdown

 I'm no assembly guru, and I bet this can be even smaller without hurting the fast path, but this is the best I could come up with at this time.

+**Update**: Stefan Kanthak, who has [extensively explored this topic][kanthak], points out that large stack frame requests might overflow my low frame address calculation at (3), effectively disabling the probe.
+Such requests might occur from alloca calls or variable-length arrays (VLAs) with untrusted sizes.
+As far as I'm concerned, such programs are already broken, but it only cost a two-byte instruction to deal with it.
+I have not changed this article, but the source in w64devkit [has been updated][fix].

 ### 32-bit chkstk